s311354/Louis/_posts/2021-12-22-Effective_Modern_C++_unique_ptr.md

 ## Smart Pointers - unique_ptr ##
 Smart pointers unique_ptr is nice for when dynamic allocation is necessary.
 Since any dynamic memory requires a delete, it's much easier, much safer, and much less error prone to let the smart pointer take care of the cleanup, rather than doing it manually.

-Thr uses of smart pointer unique_ptr include providing exception safety for dynamically allocated memory, passing ownership of dynamically allocated memory to a function, and returning dynamically allocated memory from a function.
+The uses of smart pointer unique_ptr include providing exception safety for dynamically allocated memory, passing ownership of dynamically allocated memory to a function, and returning dynamically allocated memory from a function.
 The unique_ptr implementation could be referred from C++ STL library or boost C++ library.

 <div class="language-shell highlighter-rouge"><pre class="highlight">Boost C++ library<code class="hljs ruby"><span class="nb">// /usr/local/Cellar/boost/1.76.0/include/boost/move/unique_ptr.hpp
 ...